how to know if you have a thyroid problem

 • General weakness

-Diagnosing thyroid problems
+Other thyroid problems

-An endocrinologist is the doctor who specializes in diagnosing and treating thyroid problems.
 Many symptoms of thyroid issues are common complaints.
-A doctor can’t make a diagnosis on symptoms alone.
-They need you to take blood tests.
+A doctor can’t make a diagnosis on symptoms alone – they need you to take blood tests.

-To diagnose hyperthyroidism, your doctor orders a couple of tests.
-One test is called a radio iodine uptake test.
-This test sees how much iodine collects in your thyroid gland to produce hormones.
+To diagnose hyperthyroidism, your doctor will order several tests.
+One is a radio iodine uptake test, which shows how much iodine collects in your thyroid gland to produce hormones.
 The rate of how much iodine your thyroid gland absorbs over a period of a few hours helps determine the health of your thyroid.
-In addition, you’ll have a thyroid scan.
-The doctor injects a radioactive isotope into your hand or elbow.
-Sometimes you can take it orally.
-After you get the isotope, a technician takes an image of your thyroid gland to see how much the gland absorbs.

 Treatments for thyroid problems

-There are more choices to treat hyperthyroidism, including:
+Other choices exist to treat hyperthyroidism, including:

 • Beta blockers, which can ease a rapid heart rate